-In late 2011, Tampa International Airport officials began the process of updating the Master Plan for the airport’s 3,300-acre campus.
-The final plan, approved in 2013, allows the airport to accommodate up to 35 million passengers each year, and is divided into three distinct phases: Decongestion, enabling and expansion.
+In late 2011, Tampa International Airport officials began updating the Master Plan for the Airport’s 3,300-acre campus.
+The final plan, approved in 2013, allows the Airport to accommodate up to 34 million passengers each year, and is divided into three distinct phases: Decongestion, enabling and expansion.
 It allows a “build as demand dictates” approach to growth, with phases based on passenger volume.

-The first phase, which is scheduled for completion in 2018, helps decongest the curbsides, roads and Main Terminal, and includes a 2.6 million-square-foot Rental Car Center, a 1.4-mile automated people mover and an expansion of the Main Terminal.
+The first phase, which was substantially completed in 2018, helps decongest the curbsides, roads and Main Terminal.

-Phase 2 includes a curbside expansion and 17-acre commercial development around the rental car center.
+Phase 2, which broke ground in 2019, includes a curbside expansion and 35-acre commercial development around the Rental Car Center.
 The commercial development area will feature an office building, convenience store with gas station, hotel, a commercial curb to accommodate transit and other ground transportation, and connections to regional trail networks.
-The curbside expansion includes new express lanes exclusively for passengers without checked luggage.
+The curbside expansion includes 16 new express lanes exclusively for passengers without checked luggage.

-Phase 3, the expansion phase, includes the construction of a new Airside D with 16 gates capable of handling both domestic and international flights.
+Phase 3 includes the construction of a new Airside D with 16 gates capable of handling both domestic and international flights.